Cuphead: Development

-Cuphead is the first game by Studio MDHR, a Canadian indie game development studio founded by brothers Chad and Jared Moldenhauer.
-The brothers wound up remortgaging their house to finish the game.
+Cuphead is a game by Studio MDHR, a Canadian indie game development studio founded by brothers Chad and Jared Moldenhauer.
 The game was written by Evan Skolnick; additional animation work was contributed by Jake Clark, with programming led by Tony Coculuzzi.
-Its development began in 2010 using the Unity game engine, and it was developed from the brothers' homes in Oakville, Ontario and Regina, Saskatchewan, respectively.
-It was inspired by cartoons from the early days of golden age of American animation such as Disney and Fleischer Studios, along with cartoonists Ub Iwerks, Grim Natwick, and Willard Bowsky.
+Its development began in 2010 using the Microsoft XNA, later switching to the Unity game engine in 2014, and it was developed from the brothers' homes in Oakville, Ontario and Regina, Saskatchewan, respectively.
+It was inspired by cartoons from the early days of the golden age of American animation such as those from Disney and Fleischer Studios, along with cartoonists Ub Iwerks, Grim Natwick and Willard Bowsky.
 Chad Moldenhauer called Fleischer Studios "the magnetic north of his art style", and particularly sought to mimic their "subversive and surrealist" elements.

 The Moldenhauers watched many early golden-age cartoons in their youth, largely from VHS compilations supplied by their parents.
-Among other siblings in their Regina, Saskatchewan childhood home, the two shared an interest in video games.
-They attempted a game in the style of Cuphead in 2000, but lacked the tools to continue.
+Among other siblings in their Regina, Saskatchewan childhood home, the duo shared an interest in video games.
+They attempted a game in the style of Cuphead in 2000 but lacked the tools to continue.
 The brothers decided to try again following the success of the indie game Super Meat Boy, which was released in 2010.
 The character that became Cuphead descended from a 1936 Japanese propaganda animated film featuring a character with a teacup for a head.
 The Moldenhauers emulated the animation because they found it strange, and "right away it stuck".
-Before settling on him as the main character, the brothers had created around one hundred fifty different character designs, including a kappa wearing a tophat and characters with a plate or fork for a head.
+Before settling on him as the main character, the brothers had created many different character designs, including a kappa wearing a top hat and characters with a plate or fork for a head.